+Master of Public Health (M.P.H.)/M.S. in Management Information Systems

+Students may not declare this program after the Fall 2018 term.

+Overview:

-Master of Public Health (M.P.H.)/M.S. in Management Information Systems Overview: The dual degree program in Management Information Systems and Public Health is designed for professionals who will be responsible for managing information resources and providing decision support in their organizations.
+The dual degree program in Management Information Systems and Public Health is designed for professionals who will be responsible for managing information resources and providing decision support in their organizations.
 In the field of public health and health care, these information needs are universal.
 Every organization collects, processes, interprets and communicates vast amounts of data.
 Governmental, organizational and scientific information needs are constantly changing.
 Professionals in the management of information systems in the public health and health care communities build on the broad-based interdisciplinary studies that are core to the field of public health.
 This option requires application and admission to each degree program and the completion of all requirements for both degrees.
 The M.P.H./M.S. in Management Information Systems program requires 98 quarter credit hours.
-M.P.H. core courses require grades of A or B. M.P.H./M.S. in Management Information Systems Core Curriculum (90 quarter credit hours): MPH 511 Biostatistics (4) MPH 601 Behavioral and Social Aspects of Public Health (4) MPH 602 Public Health System (4) MPH 603 Ethical and Political Issues in Public Health (4) MPH 604 Epidemiology (4) MPH 605 Environmental Health (4) MPH 606 Methods of Research in Public Health (4) MPH 607 Community Health Analysis (4) MPH 609 Cultural Context of Health (4) MPH 610 Health Policy (4) MPH 611 Biological Aspects of Public Health (4) MPH 662 Management of Health Services Organizations (4) MPH 690 Supervised Field Experience in Public Health (6) MIS 545 Computer Organization and Architecture (4) MIS 546 Systems Analysis and Design (4) MIS 648 Information Management in Health Care (2) MIS 649 Advanced Topics in Health Care Information Systems Management (2) MIS 656 Information Systems Security and Control (4) MIS 674 Database Management Systems (4) MIS 677 Strategic Management (4) MIS 681 Network Planning (2) MIS 682 Network Design (2) MIS 683 Project Management (4) MIS 689 Strategic Information Technology Management (4) Program Electives: M.S. in Management Information Systems electives (8 quarter credit hours) Starting the Program: The academic calendar is organized around four, 10-week academic quarters.
+M.P.H. core courses require grades of A or B.

+M.P.H./M.S. in Management Information Systems Core Curriculum (94 quarter credit hours):

+MPH 511 Biostatistics (4) or MBA 541 Analytical Tools for Management Decisions (4)

+MPH 601 Behavioral and Social Aspects of Public Health (4)

+MPH 602 Public Health System (4)

+MPH 604 Epidemiology (4)

+MPH 605 Environmental Health (4)

+MPH 606 Methods of Research in Public Health (4)

+MPH 607 Community Health Analysis (4)

+MPH 609 Cultural Context of Health (4)

+MPH 610 Health Policy (4)

+MPH 611 Biological Aspects of Public Health (4)

+MPH 662 Management of Health Services Organizations (4)

+MPH 690 Supervised Field Experience in Public Health (6)

+MBA 520 Leadership & Ethics in the Global Environment (4)

+MIS 545 Computer Organization and Architecture (4)

+MIS 546 Systems Analysis and Design (4)

+MIS 656 Information Systems Security and Control (4)

+MIS 657 E-Commerce (4)

+MIS 671 Strategic Management (4)

+MIS 674 Database Management Systems (4)

+MIS 677 Knowledge-based Systems (4)

+MIS 681 Network Planning (2)

+MIS 682 Network Design (2)

+MIS 683 Project Management (4)

+MIS 689 Strategic Information Technology Management (4)

+Program Electives:

+2 quarter credit hours)

+Starting the Program: The academic calendar is organized around four, 10-week academic quarters.
 Students may be admitted for any of these quarters.
 It is possible to follow either a part-time or full-time program.
 Because earning your dual degree requires a significant commitment, your initial advising appointment is very important.
 You must schedule an advising appointment before enrolling in your first Management Information Systems or M.P.H. class.
 An advising appointment provides students with important details about their curriculum sequence, establishes an academic plan for program completion, and makes students aware of essential graduate policies and Management Information Systems/M.P.H. resources.
 Management Information Systems and M.P.H. course prerequisites must be met for enrollment in upper-level courses.
-Contact the program manager for the Department of Graduate Business Administration at (630) 829-6210 for additional information.
+Contact the associate director for the Department of Graduate Business Administration at (630) 829-6210 for additional information.
 Many factors are weighed in assessing an applicant; there is no set admission formula and no predetermined cut-off point for test scores.
-Master of Public Health (M.P.H.)/M.S. in Nutrition and Wellness Introduction:
+Master of Public Health (M.P.H.)/M.S. in Nutrition and Wellness Students may not declare this program after the Fall 2018 term.
+Introduction: